Leuven Program Video

 - All courses are taught in English.

 - A limited number of courses are offered through the PECS program, which is designed for study abroad students.
-The majority of the courses offered on this program are KU Leuven courses that are undergraduate and initial master level classes.
+Most courses offered at KU Leuven are undergraduate and initial masters level courses

-- This program is designed to primarily accommodate humanities, social science and certain business concentrations (international business, marketing, and general business only) if certain prerequisites have been met.
+- This program is designed to primarily accommodate humanities, social science, and certain business concentrations.
+However, all students can take fulfill core requirements and free electives.

 - Official transcripts from KU Leuven are usually received in late August or early September.
 Due to this delay, students are often not able to be considered for Dean's List.